 Some doctors prescribe antibiotics to kill bacteria in the gut, which they think may be the cause of IBS.
 This theory has merit for some people with IBS, but broadly using antibiotics, even special antibiotics such as those below, is generally not the best way to treat the problem.
 In fact, it’s often why the problem was created in the first place, as described in the American Journal of Gastroenterology.

 - Rifaxamin (Xifaxan)

-- Rifaxamin is an antibiotic being used to treat Small Intestinal Bacterial Overgrowth (SIBO) which has similar symptoms to IBS.
+- Rifaxamin is a broad spectrum antibiotic being used to treat Small Intestinal Bacterial Overgrowth (SIBO) which is one potential cause of IBS.

-- Rifaxamin extremely popular in the IBS world lately and is supported by lots of advertising.
-It is not better than other antibiotics (see Dr. Bolton’s study), although it’s action is limited to the digestive tract.
+- Rifaxamin is popular in the IBS world lately.
+It is not necessarily more effective than other antibiotics (see Dr. Bolton’s study), although it’s action is limited to the digestive tract.
 It can also kill helpful bacteria in your gut.

 ENZYMES HAVE MIXED RESULTS FOR IBS

 Enzymes may or may not be helpful for treating IBS.
 One instance where they can be indicated is for pancreatic insufficiency, as described by Dr. Leeds in the journal Gastroenterology.
 Many are available over-the-counter, but one is by prescription only (and it isn’t any better than many others that don’t require a prescription).